Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 **Turtle Logo - "Hello, World!"**

 Now that we have a turtle object, you can ask it to say something.
 Drag out the ``myTurtle say "Hello, World!" ⊕`` block and place it inside the ``on start`` block at the bottom.

+Success!

+Notice to the left, your object is now saying "Hello, World" for 1 second and then it words vanish.
 ```blocks
     let myTurtle = turtle.fromSprite(sprites.create(img`
         . . . . . . . . . . . . . . . .